bldl/emplace-spidermonkey/README.md

   - Some abstract operations and additional utility functions.

-  Read more about self-hosted code [here.](https://udn.realityripple.com/docs/Mozilla/Projects/SpiderMonkey/Internals/self-hosting)
+  Read more about self-hosted code <a href="https://udn.realityripple.com/docs/Mozilla/Projects/SpiderMonkey/Internals/self-hosting" target="_blank">here.</a>

   __The snippet below is from `SelfHosting.cpp` and displays the available `MapObject` builtins:__